cpq/bare-metal-programming-guide/README.md

 Note that VMA/LMA addresses for sections are set to 0 - meaning, `main.o`
-is not yet a complete firmware, because it does not contain the information where those section should be loaded in the address space.
+is not yet a complete firmware, because it does not contain the information where those sections should be loaded in the address space.
 We need to use a linker to produce a full firmware `firmware.elf` from `main.o`.

 The section .text contains firmware code, in our case it is just a _reset()